MohsenAbrishami/stethoscope/README.md

 In this file, You can configure the following:

-- resources that should be monitored.
+- Resources that should be monitored.
+We can monitor the CPU, memory, hard disk, network connection, and web server status.

+- Web server that is installed on your server.
+We support Nginx and apache.

-- storage driver and path to saving log files.
+- Storage driver and path to saving log files.

-- Thresholds Of resources.
+- Resources Thresholds.
+Include maximum CPU and memory usage and minimum hard disk space.

 - Custom network URL for network connection monitor.

+- Driver to save resource logs (support file storage and database).

-- Set emails address to send notification emails.
+- Emails address to send notification emails when your server has problems.

+- Number of days for which resource logs must be kept.

-See the configuration below:
+By default, the configuration looks like this:

 ```php
     /*